Start9Labs/documentation/site/source/user-manual/updating.rst

    .. figure:: /_static/images/setup/screen3-use_existing.jpg
       :width: 60%

 #.
-Assuming you have you fully-intact EmbassyOS data drive plugged in, it will be automatically detected and begin the upgrade.
+Assuming you have you fully-intact embassyOS data drive plugged in, it will be automatically detected and begin the upgrade.

    .. raw:: HTML